home about us doctrinal statement seminars products contact us

 their chief theological starting point: Jesus is not God, consider the

 1. Two Gods?
 If the Word was a “true god” (for surely the JWs do not see the Word as a false “god”), then, two “true” Gods is clearly being asserted: the almighty God (Jehovah) and a mighty god (Jesus).
 That the Word was an indefinite god implies that He was merely one of a class of other gods, thus, the meaning of an indefinite noun.
 Here the JWs introduce polytheism (the belief in many true gods/Gods) into John’s Gospel.
-This idea would not only challenge John’s own *monotheistic* (one true God) theology, but clearly contradict his presentation of the full deity of Jesus Christ (e.g., John 5:23; 8:24, 58; 18:5, 6, 8; 20:28; 1 John 5:20; Rev. 5:12-14; 22:12-13).
+Not that it is impossible grammatically to be renders as "a god," however, this idea would not only challenge John’s own *monotheistic* (one true God) theology, but clearly contradict his presentation of the full deity of Jesus Christ (e.g., John 5:23; 8:24, 58; 18:5, 6, 8; 20:28; 1 John 5:20; Rev. 5:12-14; 22:12-13).

 2. “The God”?
 In biblical Greek, “God” with the article (“the”) and “God” without the article (i.e., the anarthrous theos) as in John 1:1c (lit., “and God was the Word”) can both refer to the one true God—context dictates the meaning.
 Further, many JWs incorrectly think that the two terms translated “God” (theon and theos) in 1:1 mean two different things: ton theon (“the God”) being the almighty God (Jehovah) and the anarthrous theos (“God”) being a mighty god (Jesus).
 However, the difference in spelling is due to their function in the sentence—not their meaning!